Self-compassion

 How can I increase my self-compassion?

-- Ask yourself what you need in this moment.
+- Asking yourself what you need in this moment.
 It can be easier to identify your needs if you imagine a friend who is having a hard time.
 For example: “How can I take care of myself when things feel this hard?”

 It sounds easy, but developing self-compassion takes practice and patience.
 Reflect on situations where you tend to be self-critical or judgemental towards yourself.
 Choose one of these situations and practise intentionally replacing your critical inner dialogue with caring and kindness.